bbc/lrud/docs/usage.md

 ## `insertTree()` and nested tree registration

-LRUD also supports the ability to register a tree/insert a tree into an already existing branch.
+LRUD also supports the ability to register a tree/insert a tree into an already existing node branch.

 If no parent is given on the top level node of the passed tree, the tree will be inserted under the root node, as per standard `registerNode()` behaviour.